 The Annual Scientific Day is the academic highlight of the year.
-It is designed to highlight student achievements, teaching excellence and provide opportunities for students to work on presentation skills as well as encourage faculty and students to interact.
+It is designed to highlight student achievements, teaching excellence and to provide opportunities for students to work on presentation skills and for faculty and students to interact.
 All faculty and students are encouraged to attend.

-Please read the IMS Scientific Day Memo 2017 carefully, as it contains important information regarding Scientific Day presentations, a compulsory component of the MSC1010Y and MSC1011Y course.
+Please read the IMS50 Scientific Day Memo 2018 carefully, as it contains important information regarding Scientific Day presentations, a compulsory component of the MSC1010Y and MSC1011Y course.

 8am – Poster Presentations

 11am – 2pm – Laidlaw Manuscript Presentations & Lunch